This section of the Application Guide covers:

 - enter one keyword from the course title and select your course from the list; or

-- type in the course code, which is available on the course page.
+- type in the course code, which is available in 'Key facts' section of each course page.

 You will only be able to select courses that are still open to applications.
 If you don't see the course you're searching for in the list, check the course page to make sure that it is still open for the current admissions cycle.